jakobhoeg/built-in-ai/README.md

 ## Why?

-If you've ever built apps with local language models, you're likely familiar with the challenges: creating custom hooks and UI components, while also building complex integration layers to fall back to server-side models when compatibility is an issue.
+If you've ever built apps with local language models, you're likely familiar with the challenges: creating custom hooks, UI components and state management (lots of it), while also building complex integration layers to fall back to server-side models when compatibility is an issue.

 This library bridges this gap by providing a unified solution that lets you: